NMFCode/NMFdocs/index.md

 * [Collections](collections/index.md)

 ## Publications

-The publications about NMF are available on https://sdqweb.ipd.kit.edu/publications/topics/nmf.html
+The publications about NMF are available on [a separate section](publications/index.md)

 ## Roadmap

-* More to come here soon
+At the moment, the lack of documentation is the biggest hurdle, so work in the near future will go either into resolving issues or adding documentation.
+Any help here is welcome!
+Further points of development will be a benchmark of the parallel change propagation and testing of dynamic deep modelling support.

+NMF has been the PhD project of Georg Hinkel.
+Further development is done at the moment rather as kind of a hobby.

 ## Contribute